Stomach, Gastric, or Peptic Ulcers and Helicobacter pylori

 Scientists have discovered that 80% of stomach ulcers and 90% of duodenal ulcers are caused by Helicobacter pylori.
 It wasn’t until 1982 that the bacterial cause of the ulcers was discovered.
 Before this time, ulcers were thought to arise due to stress and too much stomach acid.

-Many people have been found to have Helicobacter pylori infections without experiencing any discomfort, though they may still have low-grade gastritis.
-In fact, it’s estimated that at least 50% of the world’s population carries the bacterium within their bodies, with more people infected in certain countries than in others.
+Many people have been found to have Helicobacter pylori infections without experiencing any discomfort, though they may have low-grade gastritis.
+In fact, it’s estimated that at least 50% of the world’s population carries the bacterium within their bodies, with more people infected in some countries than in others.

 Scientists don’t know why some people develop symptoms from the bacterial infection and others don’t.
 They also don’t know how people become infected with Helicobacter, although they suspect that the bacterium may be obtained by eating and drinking materials contaminated by infected saliva or feces.
 Scientists recommend normal hygiene procedures to reduce the chance of a bacterial infection.